The Gregorian Schola of Sydney was founded in 1989 by Rev. William Whittle

 and rehearsals have a healthy social, as well as learning, aspect.

-If you are interested in Gregorian Chant and live in Sydney why not join the Sydney Gregorian Schola.
-(See contact details)
+If you are interested in Gregorian Chant, and live in Sydney,

-To join the Sydney Gregorian Schola see CONTACT US.
+why not join the Sydney Gregorian Schola.
+See CONTACT US.